sjcswank/qa-course-work/TestCases.md

 5. Click "Submit"

 **Expected Result:** The Sign Up page with error alert "Passwords do no match." should be shown.\
-**Actual Result:** The Sign Up page with error alert "Passwords do no match." should be shown.\
+**Actual Result:** The Sign Up page with error alert "Passwords do no match." was shown.\
 **Status:** Passed 09/11/2025\
 \
 \